digiaonline/graphql-php/README.md

 [GraphQL Tools](https://www.apollographql.com/docs/graphql-tools/resolvers.html#Resolver-map) library.

 In practice this means that the schema builder takes the schema and the resolver registry and wires everything together to build an executable schema.
-This approach should also allow us to support middleware for resolver, which could be very handy for e.g. data transformation or authorization checks.

 ### Language